 “She tried to compliment me by belittling my race,” Damian said.
 “So, I refused to be around her.
 My white friends thought she was a really nice person, but I knew better.”

-Since the murder of George Floyd, the woman who wanted blacks to act like Damian is spending a lot of time on social media.
+Since the murder of George Floyd, the woman who wanted Blacks to act like Damian is spending a lot of time on social media.
 She has reposted memes about “all skin tones are beautiful” and the quote by Will Smith, “Racism is not getting worse, it’s getting filmed.”
 (Just like his Oscar slap.)

 She also posts pictures of her daughter in the company of Damian and his friends to prove she has “all skin tones” in her circle of friends.